 Who Falls in the Coverage Gap in Idaho?

 The coverage gap consists of Idahoans between the ages of 18 and 64.
 They can be college students, veterans, working parents, and low wage workers.
 They are our co-workers, neighbors and friends.

 We Need A Complete Solution to the Coverage Gap

-We all want Idahoans to have access to affordable health care.
-Fortunately, over 70,000 Idahoans have been able to sign up for affordable coverage through the Your Health Idaho exchange.
-Many are concerned that Idahoans who earn lower wages are not eligible for this assistance and fall into what is known as the coverage gap.
+We all want Idahoans to have access to affordable health coverage.
+Fortunately, over 90,000 Idahoans have been able to sign up for affordable coverage through the Your Health Idaho exchange.
+In spite of several efforts to close the gap, Idaho still has not created and passed a full solution.